RogerGee/webdeploy/doc/target.md

 #### `Target.options` [Object]

 Plugin-specific options.
-The functionality should treat this object as read-only.
+The functionality may write extra options here if required.
+The options are initially loaded from the `include` config but may be modified by build/deploy plugins if required.

 ## Functionality